akashvermaofskt/AQG/readme.md

-# Automatic fill in the blanks with answers generator
+# Automatic fill in the blanks

 ## How to set up the project environemnt